PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-16 16:47:56
+Last updated: 2024-04-16 16:48:33
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah